 And the final issue I have with the suit is it takes a while to get it on since it’s so compressive.
 To be fair this isn’t such a big issue, but it could be a bit of a nuisance from time to time.

-All in all, the Mizuno Sonic GX IV is a great tech suit for freestyle swimmers, thanks to its great compression levels, drag reduction technology, and its flexible design all contributing to enhanced swim performances and faster swimming times.
+All in all, the Mizuno Sonic GX V is a great tech suit for freestyle swimmers, thanks to its great compression levels, drag reduction technology, and flexible design, all contributing to enhanced swim performances and faster swimming times.

 Feature summary of the Mizuno Sonic GX IV tech suit-

-- A unique combination of Mizuno’s Sonic Light Ribtex II fabric and Sonic Line Design X taping helps to lift your lower, support body-position, and enhance your kick cycle throughout your entire race, ultimately reducing drag and increasing swim speed.
+- A unique combination of Mizuno’s Sonic Light Ribtex fabric and Sonic Line X taping helps to lift your lower, support body position, and enhance your kick cycle throughout your entire race, ultimately reducing drag and increasing swim speed.

 - The ultra-lightweight design keeps you light and agile in the water, promoting optimal swimming performance.